GuyDupenloup/gpt2_model_from_research_papers/README.md

 The GPT paper describes the same linear layer in section '3.2 Supervised fine-tuning'.
 The GPT-2 paper does not mention it, so I assumed that it is the same as in the Transformer and GPT papers.

-From this, we can infer that the output linear layer projects the final decoder representations to the vocabulary size, followed by a softmax function to produce next-token probabilities.
+The output linear layer projects the final decoder representations to the vocabulary size, followed by a softmax function to produce next-token probabilities.
 The weights of the projection matrix Wy are shared with the embedding matrix E. The input embedding layer maps tokens to embeddings while the output linear transformation maps embeddings back to tokens, so Wy is the transpose of E.

 Although not mentioned in any of the three papers, the weights shared between E and Wy are the token embedding weights.
 Positional embeddings are not part of the token-to-vocabulary mapping, so they are not shared with the output projection.

-## 6. Model implementation
+## 9. Model implementation

 Using the research papers and the findings above, implementing the model in Tensorflow was straightforward.